onlabsorg/olojs/README.md

 # olojs

-`olojs` is a distributed content management framework whose unit of content is called an `olo-document`.
+`olojs` is a content management system based on a distributed network of interdependent documents called `olo-documents` or `olo-docs`.

+An olo-document contains both narrative content and data.
+The document source is a template with [swan] inline expressions that can be evaluated and rendered;

+- once the document is evaluated, it returns the swan namespace, which is an object containing all the variables defined by the inline expressions;
-An olo-document is a template with [swan](./docs/swan.md) inline expressions: it renders to the text obtained by replacing the inline expressions with their values.
+- once the document is rendered, it returns the text obtained by replacing the inline expressions with their result values

-A particular type of expression is the assignment `<% name = value %>` which renders to an empty string and maps a name to a value (a number, a string, a function, etc.).
-Names can be reused within the same document or imported and then used by other documents.

 The following example of olo-document may clarify the concept: